0xcert/framework/docs/guide/atomic-orders.md

 const orderGateway = OrderGateway.getInstance(provider, orderGatewayId);
 ```

-Now, we can define an order with two actions: the first action transfers an existing asset that we created in the [Asset management](/) section into our second MetaMask wallet, and we create a new asset with ID `200` and imprint created in the [Certification](/) section.
+Now, we can define an order with two actions: the first action transfers an existing asset that we created in the [Asset management](https://docs.0xcert.org/guide/asset-management.html) section into our second MetaMask wallet.
+In the second action, we create a new asset with ID `200` and imprint created in the [Certification](https://docs.0xcert.org/guide/certification.html) section.

 ::: warning
 For the purpose of simplicity of this guide, we will be both the maker and the taker of the order.
 For the `makerId` and `takerId`, we will employ our current MetaMask account.